jmadoremos/os-first-install/linux/kali-pi/README.md

 ## Installing essentials

+### Docker

+For more information, refer to [Docker](../shared/docker/README.md) page.

 ### OpenHAB

-For more information, refer to [OpenHAB](../shared/openhab/README.md) page.
+For more information, refer to [OpenHAB](../shared/docker-openhab/README.md) page.

 ### Pi-hole

-For more information, refer to [Pi-hole](../shared/pi-hole/README.md) page.
+For more information, refer to [Pi-hole](../shared/docker-pi-hole/README.md) page.

 ### Productivity Essentials